yhsmedia/lessons/README.md

 On Google Calendar, you'll need to go to "other calendars" in the sidebar and add a new calendar "From URL."
 On Apple's Calendar program, go to File --> New Calendar Subscription in the toolbar.
-@octocat :+1: This PR looks great - it's ready to merge! :shipit:
+@octocat :+1: This PR looks great - it's ready to merge! 📆:

 This site was built using [GitHub Pages](https://pages.github.com/).